 My recommendations to either avoid a watery dessert or fix it:

-1. Please make sure that you dip them on both sides quickly that just the outside of the ladyfingers is soft but the inside still solid when you arrange them in the pan.
+1. Please make sure that you dip them on both sides quickly so that just the outside of the ladyfingers is soft, but the inside is still solid when you arrange them in the pan.

 2. If your dessert is watery, you can just try to transfer the Tiramisu to a clean and dry container and remove the excess liquid.

 Storing and freezing instructions